2025 Gastronomic Heritage Workshops

 FOR THE LOVE OF FOOD AND THE LANGUAGE OF LANDSCAPE

-This workshop goes to the core of the people and the love for their food and land.
+The workshops take you to the core of the people and the love for their food and land.

 Immersive learning, cooking and food and its origins.